dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/FxCopPort/Proposed FxCop rule changes in Roslyn.md

 Nonetheless, the porting effort raises questions about certain implementation choices in the FxCop rules.
 We will capture those questions here and review them with the framework API designers to decide whether to allow Roslyn analyzers to behave differently from their FxCop counterparts.

+To be clear: In the first release of the FxCop analyzer equivalents, their behavior will be identical to FxCop as far as possible.
+We would make changes only in subsequent releases.

 ## CA1304: Nested types should not be visible

 The .NET Framework Design Guidelines for [nested types](https://msdn.microsoft.com/en-us/library/ms229027(v=vs.110).aspx) specifically mentions enumerations: